 Some tumors develop in a small gland in the brain called the pituitary.
 Most pituitary tumors are benign but they can make hormones that cause symptoms.

-The Patricia Lynch Cancer Center at Holy Name has a multi-disciplinary team of experienced and skilled neurosurgeons, medical oncologists, radiation oncologists, nurses and support staff to treat neurologic cancers.
+The Patricia Lynch Cancer Center at Holy Name has a multi-disciplinary team of experienced and skilled neurosurgeons, oncologists, medical oncologists, radiation oncologists, nurses and support staff to treat neurologic cancers.
 They provide a compassionate, unified approach in creating a personal strategy for each patient's unique medical, emotional and lifestyle needs.

 Treatment options depend on the size and type of tumor, and whether it is putting pressure on other parts of the brain.
 Surgery is usually performed and may be combined with chemotherapy and radiation therapy.
 At times, surgery is not possible because the tumor can't be reached or it involves vital structures.